Traverse City State Hospital

 Most Haunted Places in Northern Michigan

-Constructed in 1885 and closed over 100 years later, the Traverse City State Hospital is perhaps the eeriest place in Grand Traverse County.
+Constructed in 1885, the Traverse City State Hospital, originally the Northern Michigan Asylum for the Insane, is perhaps the eeriest place in Grand Traverse County.

 Located near Grayling, Pere Cheney was once a bustling nineteenth-century sawmill village.
 Diseases like diphtheria and cholera ravaged the town and the population dwindled to double-digits before the town was eventually abandoned sometime after 1912 when the Post Office closed.